 So here’s what else ended up happening….

-Right when I got off the phone with my sister I texted my brother (he’s the poor middle child), who’s an Air Force pilot stationed in North Dakota, and asked if there was any chance he’d be willing to get a last minute flight out for the holiday since everyone else in our immediate family was going to be here (and he’s already scheduled to work over Christmas, so we definitely won’t see him then).
+Right when I got off the phone with my sister I texted my brother (he’s the poor middle child), who’s an Air Force pilot stationed in the frozen state of North Dakota, and I asked if there was any chance he’d be willing to get a last minute flight out for the holiday since everyone else in our immediate family was going to be here (and he’s already scheduled to work over Christmas, so we definitely won’t see him then).
 He’s super cheap, so I knew this was a MAJORRRR long shot, but like 20 minutes later I shockingly got a text from him with his flight deets for the next day.
 Clearly I love surprises, so I told him not to tell anyone he was coming.
 Of course I had to tell Michael since we would now be having a house full of last minute guests, which was pretty nerve racking bc Michael is always spilling the beans.

 Amazingly it all worked out perfectly.
 My sister and her two kiddos arrived about an hour after my parents got here late Tuesday night, and of course my parents were pleasantly surprised.
 And the next night my frugal brother sprung for an Uber so nobody would be suspicious of my sudden departure from the house to go pick him up at the airport, so instead he was able to walk right through my front door and completely shock everyone.
 Seeing him show up was the absolute last thing on the planet anyone expected.
-My niece and nephew adore my brother (he’s way more fun than I am around kids;)), so they were so thrilled their “Uncle Johnny” came to visit.
+My niece and nephew adore my brother (he’s way more fun than I am around kids;)), so they were so thrilled their uncle came to visit.

 The smartest thing we did to prep for thanksgiving was deciding to order the entire dinner from our local grocery store.
 Michael happened to see a brochure about their prepared holiday meals, and it seemed that it was actually a way better deal than us trying to make everything from scratch.
 Not to mention the time we’d have to spend making it, which would be precious time not spent enjoying my parents (who I haven’t seen in over a year).
 Thankfully I convinced Michael to order enough food to (supposedly) feed 28 people back when we were only planning on having 7 (Michael, me, my parents, my mother in law and her husband, and my sister in-law), and thank goodness he listened to me since we ended up with a house full (and still ended up having leftovers for dayyyysss, so it’s a good thing we had some extra eaters show up!).
 I was nervous the food would taste store-bought (even though it obviously was), but it was actually delicious and 1000x better than anything I could’ve made.=\ If we hadn’t told everyone ahead of time that the food was pre-made by our local Harris Teeter peeps, nobody would have ever guessed it.
 If we’re hosting again next year, we will definitely be ordering again.
 Sooo much less stress, and we would’ve spent twice as much money for way less food (we had two friggin turkeys and two huge prime rib roasts, plus loads of yummy traditional sides….all for $200).